IoD CCTV Policy

 The system is intended to produce images as clear as possible and appropriate for the purposes stated.
 The system is operated to provide when required, information and images of evidential value.

-Cameras are located at strategic points throughout the IoD’s estate, principally at the perimeters, entrance and exit points of buildings and public and non-public collection spaces.
+Cameras are located at strategic points throughout the IoD’s estate, principally at the perimeters, entrance, exit and side points of buildings and public and non-public collection spaces.

-Signage is prominently placed at strategic points on the estate to inform staff, visitors and members of the public that a CCTV installation is in use and includes contact details for further information.
+Signage is prominently placed at strategic points on the estate to inform employees, visitors, and members of the public that a CCTV installation is in use and includes contact details for further information.

 Images captured by the system are recorded continuously and may be monitored in the IoD’s Security control room.
 Images displayed on monitors are not visible from outside the security control room and access to the security control room is strictly limited.